GDelCorso/SLImTAG/README.md

 Save Mask: Saves .npy and a semi-transparent PNG overlay of the masks.

 Load Mask: Loads .npy or .png.
 If PNG, extracts up to 20 unique colors as separate masks.
 Extra colors are ignored.

+---
+#TO-DO LIST and BUGFIX:
+1) Known issue that zoomed images lead to unefficient brush due to rescaling on the full img needed.